gemacjr/jump.ios/JREngage/README.phonegap.txt

                                 activity update.
 resourceDescription String      A description of the resource mentioned in the
                                 activity update.
-actionLinks         Array       An array of JRActionLink objects, each having two
+actionLinks         Array       An array of action link objects, each having two
                                 attributes: text and href.
-An action link is a link a user can use to take action on an activity update on the provider. media               Array       An array of media objects (format TBD). properties          Dictionary  An object with attributes describing properties of the update.
+An action link is a link a user can use to take action on an activity update on the provider. media               Array       An array of media objects, of type image, flash, or mp3. properties          Dictionary  An object with attributes describing properties of the update.
 An attribute value can be a string or an object with two attributes, text and href.